KDE/kdeconnect-android/README.md

 ## Contributing

+A lot of useful information, including how to get started working on KDE Connect and how to connect with the current developers, is on our [KDE Community Wiki page](https://community.kde.org/KDEConnect)

-To contribute patches, use [KDE Connect's Phabricator](https://phabricator.kde.org/project/profile/159/).
-There you can also find a task list with stuff to do, and links to other relevant resources.
+To contribute patches, use [KDE Connect's Gitlab](https://invent.kde.org/kde/kdeconnect-android/).
+On Gitlab (as well as on our [old Phabricator](https://phabricator.kde.org/tag/kde_connect/)) you can find a task list with stuff to do and links to other relevant resources.
 It is a good idea to also subscribe to the [KDE Connect mailing list](https://mail.kde.org/mailman/listinfo/kdeconnect).

+Please know that all translations for all KDE apps are handled by the [localization team](https://l10n.kde.org/).
+If you would like to submit a translation, that should be done by working with the proper team for that language.

 ## License
 [GNU GPL v2](https://www.gnu.org/licenses/gpl-2.0.html) and [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)